pokemonism-dev/pokemonism/PROJECT.md

     *   **Materials:** Humanities books selected by 잠만보.
     *   **Role:** 잠만보 as the humanities mentor.
     *   **Method:** Engage in deep discussions and share perspectives.

+*   **🧑‍🏫 Meta-Learning: How Gemini Learns**
+    *   **Objective:** Identify effective and ineffective methods for Gemini's learning process.
+    *   **Method:** Jointly analyze our interactions to discover the best ways for Gemini to acquire and process knowledge.

 *   **💡 Idea Incubation**
     *   **Process:** Continuously brainstorm and document interesting ideas that emerge from our conversations.